Myanmar junta offers ceasefire to some, as UN envoy warns of 'bloodbath' - KTVZ

 Many of the villages targeted are controlled by the Karen National Union (KNU), an ethnic armed group that holds large swathes of territory in the borderlands.
 The KNU is one of many ethnic armed groups to have come out in support of the protests and to condemn the military takeover.

 “Looking back ten years from now, how will history judge this inaction?
-I hope you can act while there is still time to avoid the worst outcome by overcoming caution and disagreement,” Burgner told the Security Council members.
+I hope you can act while there is still time to avoid the worst outcome by overcoming caution and disagreement,” Burgner told the Security Council members at a private meeting.

-The Permanent Representative of Myanmar to the United Nations Kyaw Moe Tun sent a letter to the UN Secretary General earlier in the week highlighting concerns about civilians’ safety in the country and calling for “effective action without delay” to restore democratic leadership.
+Ahead of the meeting, Myanmar’s Permanent Representative to the United Nations Kyaw Moe Tun had highlighted concerns about civilians’ safety in a letter to the UN Secretary General that called for “effective action without delay” to restore democratic leadership.

-“The people of Myanmar feel helpless and are seeking urgent help from the international community to save lives of the innocent civilians,” the letter from Kyaw Moe Tun read.
+“The people of Myanmar feel helpless and are seeking urgent help from the international community to save lives of the innocent civilians,” the letter read.

 Comments